Salvation in Christianity:

 heaven or hell is whether the person gave food, drink or clothing to the destitute, and

 welcomed strangers and visited the sick or persons in prison.
 That is, salvation is

-totally dependent upon one's treatment of other people.
+totally dependent upon one's treatment of other people -- one's good works.
 Trust in God or Christ, or

 repentance, or baptism is not even mentioned.

 ||"Salvation Requires Good Deeds" (Continued):